 - Community-first security process

-With a lean Linux subsystems, users can expect the following:
+With a lean Linux subsystems, users can expect:

 - Minimal size, minimal boot time